Sensor Innovations in ADAS are Saving Lives on the Road

 Automotive Image Sensors

-Image sensors are the eyes of ADAS and are arguably the most important sensor type in any vehicle.
-They provide image data that can be integrated into a huge range of automotive applications, from lane departure warnings, to sophisticated automated driving, to systems that monitor a driver and sound an alarm if they appear to be falling asleep.
+Image sensors are the “eyes” of the vehicle– arguably the most important sensor type in any vehicle outfitted with ADAS.
+They provide image data that can be used to enable a wide range of ADAS features, from “machine vision” driver assistance features like automatic emergency braking, forward collision warning, and lane departure warning, to “human viewing” 360-degree surround view cameras for parking assistance and camera monitor systems for electronic mirrors, to driver monitoring systems that can detect a distracted or drowsy driver and sound an alarm to prevent accidents.

-Hyperlux image sensors are designed to perform in challenging lighting conditions such as direct sunlight, by offering high dynamic range (HDR) and low-light performance.
-Cameras with Hyperlux image sensors can handle corner cases with excellent performance that is much better than human vision.
+Hyperlux image sensors are designed to perform in challenging automotive scene conditions such as direct sunlight above an overpass by capturing up to 150 decibels (dB) of dynamic range.
+Cameras with Hyperlux image sensors can handle corner cases with a performance level that is much better than the human eye, operating well at levels far below 1 lux.

 Depth Sensors (LiDAR)